 Ethiopia is globally known as the Horn of Africa.
-It is an African country rich in heritage, history, and wide varieties of tourist sites.
+It is an African country rich in heritage, history, and a wide variety of tourist sites.
 Ethiopia is situated in East Africa, neighboring Kenya to the north, Somalia to the west, and Sudan and South Sudan to the East.
-Ethiopia is faced with challenge of borer insecurities so crossing over the Ethiopian borders from neighboring states is a highly risky choice.
+Ethiopia is faced with the challenge of borer insecurities so crossing over the Ethiopian borders from neighboring states is a highly risky choice.
 Ethiopia has been existent as a nation for many centuries so it is one of the oldest and still thriving states dating back from the seventh century A.D.
 The two religions of Christianity and Islam base their history back to the seventh century when a king of Ethiopians, who was Christian, accepted Muslims to settle in his kingdom.

 Ethiopia’s intentional airport of Bole in Addis Ababa is the major gateway into the country from far countries.
 The national carrier, Ethiopian Airlines, and other foreign airlines such as Lufthansa, Kenya Airways, Sudan Airways, KLM, British Airways, Emirates, Turkish Airways, Egypt Air, Gulf Air, and Fly Dubai serve the international airport.
 Visitors to Ethiopia are recommended to ensure that they exchanged their foreign currencies after arriving at Bola International Airport because foreign currencies cannot be used within the country.
-Other international airports are Dire Dawa, Bahir Dar and Mekel International Airports.
+Other international airports are Dire Dawa, Bahir Dar, and Mekel International Airports.

 Roads along the border crossings between Ethiopia and Kenya and Sudan are also reliable but they can be somehow challenging.
 From northern Kenya, board a private car in Moyale and enter Ethiopia.
 The road from Moyale is poorly maintained and there is a high risk of robbery, so make sure you have enough and string security as you travel.
 If you are coming from Sudan, board a car in Metema Village in Sudan to cross over to Ethiopia.